-Fill out the Petition for Writ of Certiorari, which tells the court that you want to appeal.

-- □ Fill out the Statement of the Case, which should briefly summarize the reasons you think the ULJ's decision was incorrect.
-You do not need to make detailed arguments in the Statement of the Case, because you will make detailed arguments later in your Brief.
-Do not attach any additional documents to your Statement of the Case. - ☐ Fill out the Writ of Certiorari, which notifies the respondents that you have filed your appeal and orders the respondents to provide certain records.
-The Clerk of the Appellate Courts will sign the Writ of Certiorari after you file it and will return it to you (see step 7 for more information about the signed Writ of Certiorari).

-The party who files the appeal is called the "relator."
-The other parties are called the "respondents."
-In an unemployment appeal, the respondents include:

-- (1) the Minnesota Department of Employment and Economic Development (DEED), and - (2) the employer(s), if any.
-This includes all employers that are listed in the ruling on the request for reconsideration.

-Fill in all of the blanks on the forms.
-If you do not fill out all of the blanks, the Clerk of the Appellate Courts may have to return the forms to you, and it may cause you to miss your deadline to appeal.
+Fill out the Petition for Writ of Certiorari , which tells the court that you want to appeal.
+Fill out the Statement of the Case , which should briefly summarize the reasons you think the ULJ's decision was incorrect.
+You do not need to make detailed arguments in the Statement of the Case , because you will make detailed arguments later in your Brief .
+Do not attach any additional documents to your Statement of the Case .
+Fill out the Writ of Certiorari , which notifies the respondents that you have filed your appeal and orders the respondents to provide certain records.
+The Clerk of the Appellate Courts will sign the Writ of Certiorari after you file it and will return it to you (see step 7 for more information about the signed Writ of Certiorari). e party who files the appeal is called the "relator."
+The other parties are called the spondents."
+In an unemployment appeal, the respondents include: (1) the Minnesota Department of Employment and Economic Development (DEED), and (2) the employer(s), if any.
+Ap in all of the blanks on the forms.
+If you do not fill out all of the blanks, the Clerk of the pellate Courts may have to return the forms to you, and it may cause you to miss your deadline appeal.

 Some questions on the Statement of the Case may require you to do some basic legal research before you answer them.
-Detailed instructions for completing this form are available at https://mncourts.gov/CourtOfAppeals.aspx#Tab08Resources.
+Detailed instructions for completing this form are available at http://mncourts.gov/CourtOfAppeals.aspx#Tab08Resources.